rohankalbag/Analog-Lab/README.md

 # Analog Circuits Lab

-## EE 230 - Spring Semester 2022
+## EE 230 - Spring Semester 2022 - Indian Institute of Technology Bombay

 ## Course Instructor - Prof. Anil Kottantharayil, Prof. Apurba Laha

-This repository contains all the netlists, plots, reports for all the various circuits simulated using [NGSPICE](http://ngspice.sourceforge.net/).
+*This repository contains all the netlists, plots, reports for all the various circuits simulated using [NGSPICE](http://ngspice.sourceforge.net/).*

-Towards the later half of the course, the labs were conducted offline at [Wadhwani Electronics Lab, IIT Bombay](https://www.ee.iitb.ac.in/~wel_iitb/) and the circuits were assembled on breadboards and the readings were obtained using instruments such as DMMs, DSOs and AFGs.
-The reports for these offline labs can also be found here.
+*Towards the later half of the course, the labs were conducted offline at [Wadhwani Electronics Lab, IIT Bombay](https://www.ee.iitb.ac.in/~wel_iitb/) and the circuits were assembled on breadboards and the readings were obtained using instruments such as DMMs, DSOs and AFGs.
+The reports for these offline labs can also be found here.*